What are Real-time segments?

 Real-time segment populations are computed daily from the data that Salesforce DMP receives from pixel.gif.

 The Control Tag identifies users who fall into a Real-time segment.
 That information is then pushed to pixel.gif and the population will update in the UI the following day.
 Therefore, the UI will always show yesterday's population.

 What are the targeting requirements for Real-time segments?

 - The segment automatically enabled for Onsite activation

-- The Salesforce DMP O&O snippet must be implemented on the page with key value set up.
+- For O&O, the Salesforce DMP O&O snippet must be implemented on the page with key value set up.
 This is the piece of code that drops the segment and User ID values in local storage.
 Please reference the Implementation User Guide for more information.

 Are there any rule limitations associated with Real-time segments?

 For a user to qualify for a Real-time segment, all the rules for the segment must be true in a single session.
 Real-time segments are computed as a whole segment and not at the rule level, so you will not see populations for the individual segment rules.
 To see populations for the underlying rules of a Real-time segment, create a Standard segment with the same rules as your Real-time segment.

 Segment rules that can be used within a Real-time segment: